jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 https://naylampmechatronics.com/img/cms/001080/Protocolo_comunicacion_serial_LD2410C.pdf

 The LD2401C module IO output level is 3.3V.
-By default the baud rate is set 256000, with 1 stop bit and no parity bit.
+By default the baud rate is set at 256000, with 1 stop bit and no parity bit.
-Data is send little-endian, and documented in hexadecimal.
+Data is sent little-endian, and documented in hexadecimal.

 The UART serial TTL port can be used to configure the device, enabling modification of values such as:
  - The farthest detection distance